Patriotic Putin sets long Sochi torch rally in motion

 It will go to the North Pole on an atomic-powered icebreaker, to Europe's highest peak, Mt Elbrus, to the depths of Siberia's Lake Baikal and to the International Space Station, whose crew will take the torch - unlit - on a spacewalk.

-More than 90 percent of Russia's people will be within an hour of the flame - a way to enourage them to feel involved.
+More than 90 percent of Russia's people will be within an hour of the flame - a way to encourage them to feel involved.

 But six years after he secured the 2014 Games for Sochi with an impassioned pitch, it is Putin - who turns 61 on Monday - who is the most invested in making the only Olympics staged in an independent Russia a success.